merak48763/maputil/README.md

 Triggers functions when an interaction is clicked.

-- The interaction should have `maputil.interaction` custom data.
+- The functions are recorded in custom data of the interaction.
+  - `maputil.on_interact`: Right click reaction
+  - `maputil.on_attack`: Left click reaction

 ### Data Structure

-Root: `data.maputil.interaction` NBT of the data marker.

-- (optional) compound `left_click`: Defines reactions to left click.
-  - (optional) compound `this`
-    - string `function`: The function to be run as & at the interaction.
 - (optional) compound `player`
   - string `function`: The function to be run as the player clicked the interaction, at the interaction.
-- (optional) compound `right_click`: Define reactions to right click.
 - (optional) compound `this`
   - string `function`: The function to be run as & at the interaction.
-  - (optional) compound `player`
-    - string `function`: The function to be run as the player clicked the interaction, at the interaction.
-- (optional) boolean `mutual_exclusive`: Whether the left click event should be ignored when the interaction is simultaneously left-clicked and right-clicked (probably by different players).
-Defaults to `false`.

 ### Example